ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Experiments

 \textbf{Best- and worst-case zero-shot behavior.} We analyze ExplainerPFN’s behavior in representative best- and worst-case scenarios identified in Table~\ref{tab:results_jaccard_across_datasets_rf}, using RF as the base model.
 Figure~\ref{fig:ab_overall_comparison} shows results on the AB dataset, where ExplainerPFN performs poorly.
 While the method captures the relative ordering of feature importance, it fails to accurately recover absolute magnitudes, leading to overestimation of a negatively contributing feature and a distorted attribution distribution after post-processing.
 In contrast, Figure~\ref{fig:ba_overall_comparison} shows results on the BA dataset, where ExplainerPFN closely aligns with SHAP both in relative ordering and absolute magnitude.
 This comparison highlights both the current limitations of zero-shot estimation, particularly in between-feature scaling, and its potential to produce accurate explanations when data characteristics are favorable.

-\textbf{Effect of Shapley-consistent post-processing.} We analyze the impact of the post-processing steps in Section~\ref{sec:post-processing} on zero-shot performance using synthetic datasets with ground-truth Shapley values, shown in Figure~\ref{fig:ablation_features}, and extend this discussion in Appendix~\ref{sec:appendix_ablation}.
+\textbf{Effect of Shapley-consistent post-processing.} We analyze the impact of the post-processing steps in Section~\ref{sec:post-processing} on zero-shot performance using synthetic datasets with ground-truth Shapley values, shown in Figure~\ref{fig:ablation_combined}, and extend this discussion in Appendix~\ref{sec:appendix_ablation}.
 While raw ExplainerPFN outputs capture meaningful attribution structure, applying the full post-processing pipeline consistently improves alignment with ground-truth Shapley values compared to raw outputs or partial corrections.
 The mean-zero and variance-based scaling steps help align the scale and offset of predicted attributions, which in turn enhances the effectiveness of the instance-level efficiency correction.
 However, we also find that ExplainerPFN outputs tend to degrade as feature dimensionality increases.

-\textbf{Robustness to explanation multiplicity.} We assess robustness to explanation multiplicity by evaluating zero-shot performance across different base predictors.
-Following the evaluation guidance of ~\citep{hwang2026explanation}, we repeat the zero-shot experiments using a multi-layer perceptron as the base model instead of a random forest (Appendix~\ref{sec:appendix_zero_shot_mlp}).
+\textbf{Robustness across base predictors.} We assess robustness to model multiplicity~\citep{black2022model,brunet2022implications} by evaluating zero-shot performance across different base predictors.
+We repeat the zero-shot experiments using a multi-layer perceptron as the base model instead of a random forest (Appendix~\ref{sec:appendix_zero_shot_mlp}).
 Despite differences in model architecture and the resulting SHAP explanations, ExplainerPFN exhibits similar performance trends across base predictors, maintaining competitive correlation with ground-truth Shapley values on multiple datasets.
-This consistency indicates that ExplainerPFN does not overfit to a single explanation-generating process, and that the training-time diversification strategy described in Section~\ref{sec:explanation-multiplicity} contributes to robustness under explanation multiplicity.
-Additional analyses isolating explanation-side variability are provided in Appendix~\ref{sec:appendix_experimental_results}.
+This consistency indicates that ExplainerPFN does not overfit to attributions from a single model class, and that the training-time diversification of base model initializations described in Section~\ref{sec:training-data} contributes to robustness under model multiplicity.
+Additional analyses are provided in Appendix~\ref{sec:appendix_experimental_results}.